SenseyAD/SenseyAD.github.io/_posts/2018-04-27-title-of-post3.md

 ---
 layout: post
-title: This is a new post
+title: This is a camper post
 postHero: /images/camper-favourite.jpg
 author: AD